Luke460/steering-wheel-master/readme.md

 ## My personal settings - Logitech G29

 The following are the settings I currently use on my personal steering wheel.
-The in-game FFB gain must be set to 100%.
+The in-game **FFB gain** must be set to 100% and the **minimum FFB** must be set to 0%.

 ### Silent mode
 This preset is noticeably quieter, although the force feedback is slightly weaker: